-Our financial statements are presented in accordance with accounting principles that are generally accepted in the U.S. ("U.S. GAAP").
-All applicable U.S. GAAP accounting standards effective as of June 30, 2015 have been taken into consideration in preparing the financial statements.
-The preparation financial statements requires estimates and assumptions that affect the reported amounts of assets, liabilities, revenues, expenses and related disclosures.
+Our financial statements are presented in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
+All applicable U.S. GAAP accounting standards effective as of June 30, 2016 have been taken into consideration in preparing the financial statements.
+The preparation of financial statements requires estimates and assumptions that affect the reported amounts of assets, liabilities, revenues, expenses and related disclosures.
 Some of those estimates are subjective and complex, and, consequently, actual results could differ from those estimates.
 The following accounting policies and estimates have been highlighted as significant because changes to certain judgments and assumptions inherent in these policies could affect our financial statements.